colincoghill/oasisqe/source/admin_feeds.rst

 OASIS will report these errors (if any) in the Server Administration feeds pages of the application.

+The following status codes are meaningful to OASIS:

+OK
+  The feed worked and the output can be used.

+ERROR TEMPORARY
+  The error is temporary, OASIS can try again later.

+ERROR FATAL
+  The error is serious, OASIS should deactivate the feed and not try it again until the systems administrator has investigated (and can manually reactivate the feed when it is fixed)

 Look at the files in the OASIS `deploy/feeds <https://github.com/colincoghill/oasisqe/tree/master/deploy/feeds>`_ folder for some example scripts.